- Frequently Asked Questions

 Q: Will the City of Tehachapi Local Control/ Essential Services Measure impact local services?

 A: Yes.
-Without additional funds, the City will be forced to make additional cuts to local budgets.
+Without additional funds, the City Manager has informed the City Council that the city will be forced to make additional cuts to local budgets.
 Because of past budget cuts, programs and services that could otherwise help us recover from the current crisis as well as fund basic services such as emergency response, public safety, and much needed street repairs, will be impacted by further cuts.

 Q: Can Sacramento take these funds?